confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 ### `GREATEST`

-Since: 0.18.0
+Since: 0.20.0

 ```sql
 GREATEST(col1, col2...)
 ```

 The largest value among the provided elements.
+Returns null if all elements are null, otherwise ignores null values.

 ### `LEAST`

-Since: 0.18.0
+Since: 0.20.0

 ```sql
 LEAST(col1, col2...)
 ```

 The smallest value among the provided elements.
+Returns null if all elements are null, otherwise ignores null values.

 ### `LN`